 We learned in the last two posts that our thoughts control our destiny, and we can control our thoughts.
 Please read my previous two posts if you haven’t already.
 In this post, I want to share more specifically how to control your thoughts.
 In the post called ALL THOUGHTS ARE WITHIN OUR CONTROL, I explained how I tend to let my thinking go to extremes of anger, and then to worry.
-I use the Bible for my inspiration because it is the authority for how to have success in everything, especially how we should think, which affects everything in our lives.
-How we think dictates how well we relate to people.
+I use the truths in the Bible for my inspiration because it is the authority for how we should think.
+How we think dictates how well we love.

 The Apostle Paul also taught the Philippians how to safeguard their minds.
 In Philippians 4:4-8 he lays out four ways to create a healthy thought life.

 - Have an attitude of praise and gratitude.
 “Rejoice in the Lord always, I will say it again: Rejoice!”
 (Phil.
 4:4 NIV) – To rejoice in the Lord always is to worship the Lord and all He is with thanksgiving.
 Philippians 3:1 also states, “Finally, my brethren, rejoice in the Lord. …it is a safeguard for you.”
 A safeguard is a protective stipulation.
 Rejoicing protects our minds from destructive thoughts of anger, malice, envy, worry, fear, etc. Things to rejoice and be glad for, and be thankful for, can be found in Who God is — Daily A-C-T-S Prayers, I encourage you to add this page to your favorite list and visit this page daily.